 Set during a dark phase of history, a bleak atmosphere permeated all throughout Dita’s story.
 It explored familiar but dark subjects.
 Despite this, it was also brimming with hope.
 Amidst the strife, humanity scored some victories; it was not always black and white.
 In the ranks of the enemies are individuals willing to help free the Jews.
 Dita’s story was also about finding courage and strength amidst the strife.
 Dita’s story was a beacon that shone throughout the darkness and her voice was audible amidst the pandemonium.
 We can find the inner strength to roar back against the odds life throws us.
 Iturbe did a commendable job of painting Dita’s story and her indomitable courage without romanticizing or idealizing her personal victory.

 Iturbe wrote such a compelling story that it was hard to put it down.
 However, Iturbe was only scratching the surface.
 There was something deeper but never fully gets explored.
 Iturbe painted a vivid picture of the daily activities in Block 31 but failed to fully capture Dita.
-Her personality was clouded by everything that was happening on the background.
+Her personality was clouded by everything that was happening in the background.
 This somehow diminished the impact of her story.
-The postscript provided a I truly felt a connection with Dita.
-There was also one too many character but their storylines were superficially explored and did little to propel the story of “The Librarian of Auschwitz”.
+It was in the postscript that the story provided a true connection with Dita.
+There were also one too many characters but their storylines were superficially explored and did little to propel the story of “The Librarian of Auschwitz”.

 “The strongest athlete isn’t the one who finishes first.
 That athlete is the fastest.
 The strongest athlete is the one who gets up again every time he falls, the one who doesn’t stop when he feels a pain in his side, the one who doesn’t abandon the race, no matter how far away the finish line is.
 That runner is a winner whenever he reaches the finish line, even if he comes in last.
 Sometimes, no matter how much you want it, being the fastest isn’t an option, because your legs aren’t as long or your lungs as large.
 But you can always choose to be the strongest.
 It’s up to you – your willpower and your effort.”~ Antonio Iturbe, The Librarian of Auschwitz

-It maybe lacking in some aspects but The Librarian of Auschwitz was a compelling read.
-It was the poignant portrayal of young girl’s growth in a period of uncertainty.
+It may be lacking in some aspects but The Librarian of Auschwitz was a compelling read.
+It was a poignant portrayal of a young girl’s growth in a period of uncertainty.
 It was about how she found the strength and the courage to roar back against the odds fate played on her.
 It was also a story about humanity.
 Amidst the darkness beaconed hope in individuals like Fredy Hirsch and Dita Kraus.
 It was the story of survivalism, strong will, and determination, one that is often encountered in many a Holocaust story.
-However, Iturbe reminded his readers that each of these stories deserve to be heard through the pandemonium.
+However, Iturbe reminded his readers that each of these stories deserves to be heard through the pandemonium.